ucsc-ospo/ucsc-ospo.github.io/content/authors/ris0801/_index.md

   - Contributors
 ---

-Rishabh Singh is a Computer Engineering master's student at the New york University.
+Rishabh Singh is a Computer Engineering master's student at the NYU Tandon School of Engineering.